27 Apr How to Stop Craving Sugar with Marisa Peer

 Sugar rots tooth enamel, disrupts digestion, feeds anxiety and depression and attaches to collagen causing our skin to age, line and wrinkle prematurely.

 The more sugar you eat, the more your body has to make internal fat to wrap the corrosive sugar in and keep it away from your vital organs.
 It will usually store this around your bottom and thighs.

-Sugar is highly addictive and like all addictions, finding out how to stop craving sugar is to stop eating it, once you stop eating it, the craving goes away but you have to avoid it for about three months in order to cure the addiction.
+Sugar is highly addictive and like all addictions, finding out how to stop craving sugar is to stop eating it, once you stop eating it, the craving goes away, but you have to avoid it for about three months in order to cure the addiction and initiate weight loss.